Eurydia/project-structogram-builder-online-docs/docs/03-supported-syntax.md

 It's worth noting that two structures from the [orignal diagram design](https://www.cs.umd.edu/hcil/members/bshneiderman/nsd/Yoder-Schrag-nassi_schart.pdf) are currently not supported: parallel blocks and switch blocks, the latter being if-else blocks with more than two branches.

+> The examples are fully interactive, so do feel free to play around and experiment with them.

 ## Process

 From [Wikipedia's article on Nassi–Shneiderman diagram](https://en.wikipedia.org/wiki/Nassi%E2%80%93Shneiderman_diagram):